2017 Conference Workshops – Focused, in-depth learning sessions

 Abstract: Linking data allows us to triangulate and cross-reference what we think we can know from social media with another data source.
 Linkages can be established between social media platforms, with survey or interviews data, or even within platforms between different data types (qualitative and quantitative).
 In this workshop we explore the opportunities afforded through linking social media with other data sources; evaluate the benefits of linking data against ethical concerns; identify hurdles around informed consent for data linkage; and engage participants in discussion around these issues.

-Workshop 1B: Networks for Newbies with Dr. Barry Wellman, Netlab Network (Canada)
+Workshop 1B: Networks for Newbies with Dr. Barry Wellman, NetLab Network (Canada)

 Abstract: This is a non-technical introduction to social network analysis.
-It describes the development for social network analysis, some key concepts, and some key substantive methods and findings.
+It describes the development for social network analysis, key concepts, and key substantive methods and findings.
 It is aimed at newcomers to the field, and those who have only seen social network analysis as a method.

 Workshop 1C: Text Analytics for Social Data Using DiscoverText & Sifter with Dr. Stu Shulman, Texifter (USA)